odoo/documentation/odoo_sh/getting_started/branches.rst

 Connection
 ~~~~~~~~~~

-In order to connect to your builds using ssh use the following command in a terminal:
+To connect to your builds using ssh use the following command in a terminal:

 .. code-block:: bash